• Skip to main content

 Jump to Recipe Print Recipe

-Avocado Bean Dip is the perfect party appetizer dip!
+Avocado White Bean Dip is the perfect party appetizer dip!
 Made in the food processor in under 10 minutes, it's a delicious cross between Guacamole and Hummus.
 Super creamy with fresh basil flavor, this is our go-to "what to bring" dish for game day or a backyard barbecue!

 A bowl of avocado bean dip surrounded by a platter of raw vegetables with pretzels and crackers.